mayankdutta/programming_basics/Requirement analysis.md

 #### Elicitation (evoke / draw out)
 - process of gathering requirements of the users, customers and other stakeholders.
 - 3 categories.
-	- address problems of scope.
-	- address problems of understanding.
-	- address problems of volatility(changing requirements).
+	- *address problems of scope :* boundary of system is ill defined, requirements may be too less, too much, unnecessary.
+	- *address problems of understanding (unclear objectives) :* user himself not clear about his needs, might specify the requirements that are ambiguous, analyst may later come if requirements are conflicting.
+	- *address problems of volatility (changing requirements) :*  maybe due to politics, market change or user might have missed some requirements.

+#### Requirement analysis
+is the process of studying and analyzing the customer, and the user needs to arrive at a clear, complete.